devj1988/logvis-tail/README.md

 This is a log aggregation system using syslog-ng, Kafka, and ElasticSearch.
 It aggregates logs from containers, which can be viewed in real-time or after the fact, using a command line tool called logvis-tail.

-You will need JDK 17 installed to build LOLA and HelloSB.
+You will need JDK 17 installed to build LOLA and HelloSB, and Python3 to run logvis-tail.py

 ## STARTING UP